Write static pages

 a.write_json_meta(destination=DESTINATION)

-The destination parameter is the location where files will be written in your disk.
+The destination parameter is the location where files will be written to on your disk.

-The static_url parameter lets you to set location of files starting from your url, i.e. if your site goes on https://mystatic.example.com/my_pages/ static_url will be /my_pages/.
-If your pages will be read from file system you should leave static_url as an empty string so urls are treated as relative.
-If files goes on root of your domain static_url should be / because this optimize the browser cache.
+The static_url parameter allows you to set the location of files starting from your URL.
+For example, if your site is hosted at https://mystatic.example.com/my_pages/, static_url will be /my_pages/.
+If your pages will be read from the file system, you should leave static_url as an empty string so that URLs are treated as relative.
+If files are located at the root of your domain, static_url should be / because this optimizes browser cache.

-The media_prefix parameter let you to change the location of media files from ‘/content/media’ which is the default in the development environment to the location where they will be in static site.
+The media_prefix parameter allows you to change the location of media files from ‘/content/media’, which is the default in the development environment, to the location where they will be in the static site.

-Consider that the write_static when is working changes the global variable is_static from False to True, so if in development time you have some pages that you don’t like to have in the static site, you can exclude them inspecting the value of that variable.
+Keep in mind that when write_static is working, it changes the global variable is_static from False to True.
+So, if during development you have pages that you don’t want to include in the static site, you can exclude them by inspecting the value of that variable.

-By default, write_static writes all pages of site, but if you need, you can choose the pages to write setting the pages parameter or the out_pages parameter.
+By default, write_static writes all pages of the site.
+However, if needed, you can choose the pages to write by setting the pages parameter or the out_pages parameter.

-You have also the write_json_meta method that let you write on a json file, all metadata for pages.
-This can be used to write some JavaScript on client side to access to information about pages, but Almoststatic always write a file called site_meta.json on the root of media folder, so this method often is not required.
+There is also the write_json_meta method that allows you to write a JSON file containing all metadata for pages.
+This can be used to write some JavaScript on the client side to access information about pages.
+However, Almoststatic always writes a file called site_meta.json on the root of the media folder, so this method is often not required.

-If you wish, you can add to your script all you need to automate the publishing of site, like client ftp commands or automatic copying of media files and so on, see flaskapp.py of the sample folder to see automatic ftp publishing in action.
+If you wish, you can add to your script all you need to automate the publishing of the site, such as client FTP commands or automatic copying of media files.
+See flaskapp.py in the sample folder to see automatic FTP publishing in action.